Learn Inbound Code of Conduct

 While we love to see you network, mingle and make new friends (after all, that’s what our events are all about!), we want to make sure that you do so respectfully.
 Every attendee, speaker and staff member deserves to have the best time possible – free from agro, discrimination or unwanted attention.
 All attendees, organisers, exhibitors and volunteers, are therefore, expected to adhere to the following Code of Conduct throughout the event.

-Learn Inbound is dedicated to providing a harassment-free conference experience for everyone (regardless of gender, sexual orientation, disability, physical appearance, body size, race, age or religion).
-We do not tolerate harassment of conference attendees, speakers or staff members in any form.
+Learn Inbound is dedicated to providing a harassment-free conference and training experience for everyone (regardless of gender, sexual orientation, disability, physical appearance, body size, race, age or religion).
+We do not tolerate harassment of conference or training attendees, speakers or staff members in any form.

 All communication, including any social media posts concerning the event, should be appropriate for an audience of professional digital marketers (remember: not everyone comes from the same background as you).
 Sexual language and imagery are not appropriate for the venue, including talks, tweets or slides.

 Be nice.
 Do not put down or speak down to fellow attendees, speakers or staff members.
 If you disagree with a point someone makes, do so in a professional manner (harassment will not be tolerated).
 We want to make sure you have a good time but sexist, racist or exclusionary jokes of any nature are not appropriate for Learn Inbound (and will be met with serious action, not amusement).